Credential Resolution

 services.AddClaudeCodeAuthentication(o => o.ApiKey = "sk-ant-api...");

 The standard Anthropic SDK environment variable.
-Useful for CI/CD pipelines:
+Recommended for service/automation scenarios:

 export ANTHROPIC_API_KEY=sk-ant-api...